+33 768 800 684 contact@myprivateparis.com

 The cursed castle of Vaux-le-Vicomte

-An hour away from Paris by car, discover the wonderful castle of Vaux-le-Vicomte and the tragic story that changed the course of French architectural history.
+An hour away from Paris by car, discover the wonderful castle of Vaux-le-Vicomte.
+And the tragic story that changed the course of French architectural history.

 The inspiration for Versailles